Justiniano Borja

-Justiniano Romulo Borja (July 6, 1912 – October 3, 1964) was the mayor of Cagayan de Oro from 1954 to 1964.
+Justiniano Romulo Dancel Borja (July 6, 1912 – October 3, 1964) was the mayor of Cagayan de Oro from 1955 to 1963.

 Background

 Borja was responsible for economic growth in Cagayan de Oro.
 He is known for opening the Cogon Public Market in 1959 and was called the "Arsenio Lacson of Cagayan de Oro".
 He died in his office on October 3, 1964.

 Information

 Historian and anthropologist Dr. Antonio J. Montalvan II wrote that Borja was called the Arsenio Lacson of Cagayan de Oro because "he was, above all, no-nonsense.
 He ruled without fear or favor.
 He had political will.
 Most importantly, he remained simple and would walk to and from his office without any bodyguards.
 His funeral cortege, which I personally witnessed, was attended by legions of Kagay-anons, many of whom openly wept at the sight of his bier which was placed atop a decorated float.
 Shops and establishments were closed for business at their own behest."